fyrstelin/fyrstelin.github.io/_posts/2022-10-27-getting-started-with-event-sourcing.md

 # Getting started with Event Sourcing
 For 5 years I've been working with Event Sourcing.
 Even though I really like that way of persisting data, it comes with some (maybe a lot of) complexity, and it is often not easy for new employees to get into.
-Event Sourcing is not easy - the same goes for SQL, we have just been tought how to do it a looong time ago.
+Event Sourcing is not easy - the same goes for SQL, we have just been taught how to do it a looong time ago.
 If we (for now) ignore some of the more complex parts - like projetions, processes, snapshots, CQRS etc - it isn't that difficult and can be seen as Document Store.

 ## What is Event Sourcing?